VKCOM/vk-mini-apps-api/docs/classes/vkminiappapi.md

 ▸ **allowCommunityNotifications**(): *Promise‹void›*

-Asks the user for permission to send messages from a the community
+Asks user for permission to send notifications from a community

 **Returns:** *Promise‹void›*